phreeza/manuscript_axon_potentials/doc/manuscript.md

 a standard deviation of $5^\circ$.
 At branching points, the plane containing the branches had a uniform random orientation, resulting in a 3-dimensional structure of the axon bundle.

+In all cases except for the simulations in  [@fig:bigtree], the radial position of all node and myelin compartments was set to zero, meaning they were placed on a straight line extending axially.

 Numerical simulations of action potentials propagating along axons yielded the membrane currents from which we calculated extracellular